mitimaah/savings-app/README.md

 The project was created as a part of the React Challenge v2 conducted by Dare IT - an organization supporting women to start career in the IT industry :cherry_blossom:

-Saving App is an application enabling to control household budget by adding everyday incomes and spendings.
+Savings App is an application enabling to control household budget by adding everyday incomes and spendings.
 The balance between these two is visualized on a chart.

 The goal of the challenge was to create a React app using some popular libraries, workshops, design and testing tools and communicate with the server using REST API.